SQL query (new version)

 Data source scope

-• Data source connection mode: You can select data only from data sources within a workspace where you have appropriate permissions.
-A workspace administrator must first add you to the workspace as a Data Analyst, Developer, O&M Engineer, or Workspace Administrator.
+• Data source connection mode: You can select data only from data sources within a workspace where you have the required permissions.
+You must ask a workspace administrator to first add you to the workspace as a Data Analyst, Developer, O&M Engineer, or Workspace Administrator.

-• Direct connection mode: You can select only MaxCompute projects that your current Alibaba Cloud account has joined.
+• Direct connection mode: You can select only MaxCompute projects that your Alibaba Cloud account is a member of.
 For more information about MaxCompute project permissions, see MaxCompute users and permissions.

 Data source access permissions

-You can access data sources using one of two identity modes.
+You can access data sources using one of the following two access identity modes.

 Access identity mode